isomerpages/edb-pix/_hire-my-team/Learn more about living and working in Singapore.md

 Singapore is also widely regarded as one of the safest countries in the world, with a reliable police force supported by proactive citizens.
 You and your family will also gain easy access to a world-class education system and a wide network of top-notch healthcare experts and facilities.<br>
 <br>

-Download this guide for comprehensive information about living in Singapore
+Download this guide for comprehensive information about living in Singapore:

 <b>Guide to Living in Singapore</b>